Getting Your Hands in the Dirt Isn’t Just Good for the Soil: The Mental Health Benefits of Gardening

 Or better yet, join our

 upcoming gardening group.
-Starting June 23, for eight weeks (every Sunday), we’ll increase our wellness, our gardening skills and build community by gardening together.
+We’ll increase our wellness, our gardening skills and build community by gardening together.

 You may be surprised by how calming and uplifting it can feel to nurture living things with your own hands.
 Gardening truly is good for the mind as well as the earth.